 - Thin corneas, usually less than 480 microns (1000 microns to 1 millimeter); PRK then recommended

-- Pregnant or pregnancy planned within 6 months
+- Pregnant or planning pregnancy within 6 months / or nursing

 - Healing problems (keloid formation)

 - Keratoconus / Corneal Disease / Corneal Scarring / Herpes Zoster